 #1 Engineers like to build stuff

 Where would the world be without inventors and engineers?
 Likely still in caves hunting and gathering.
 Engineers have built the world we live in and the ones I know well are driven by making stuff that matters.
 Scrum is a great way to help keep engineers focused on building.
 It provides a framework that prioritizes delivering real, working, business-quality software sprint after sprint.
-It’s rewarding to get things done and cross items off the list and scrum ensures that there is always a long list and always a next item to complete.
-Scrum guarantees that there is a never ending to-do list.
+It is rewarding to get things done and cross items off the list, and scrum ensures that there is always a long list and always a next item to complete.
+Scrum guarantees that there is a never-ending to-do list.

 #2 Engineers don’t like to be yelled at

 I think the real challenge with scrum begins when it is broadly described as a way to innovate or deliver great product.
-Great product starts with the “why” includes the “what” and is delivered through the “how.”
+Great product starts with the “why,” includes the “what,” and is delivered through the “how.”
 Scrum is a fine method to use for delivering the “how.”
-It’s a way to bring efficiency to the development manufacturing facility and works well in some environments.
+It is a way to bring efficiency to the development manufacturing facility and works well in some environments.

-It’s also important to point out that the “why” is best worked on in a collaborative way between product, engineering, design and other functional leads.
-Scrum can get in the way of this if engineers are always focused on the tactics of what’s next.
+It is also important to point out that the “why” is best worked on in a collaborative way between product, engineering, design and other functional leads.
+Scrum can get in the way of this if engineers are always focused on the tactics of what is next.

 Scrum also has little to do with the process to define the “whats.”
 The agile methodology discusses the point where sprints are groomed and user stories selected, but it does not cover how to actually capture customer-focused user stories which define “what” is going to be built or how they should be prioritized.
 These need to come after the “why” and be clearly articulated to drive engineering efficiency.

 There is no doubt that scrum is an important movement and that it is having a positive impact on engineering team productivity everywhere.
-Yet, it’s still simply a dev methodology and not a panacea for building meaningful companies and delivering great product.
-It’s only 33% percent of the equation when it comes to delivering product.
+Yet, it is still simply a dev methodology and not a panacea for building meaningful companies and delivering great product.
+It is only 33 percent of the equation when it comes to delivering product.